New Patients (972) 382-6855

 Oral appliances have better compliance rates than CPAP systems for many patients.
 Oral appliances are also a first-line treatment for primary snoring that is not because of OSA.

 Dentists with oral appliance therapy training can fit you with these appliances.
-Dentists with experience in the treatment of temporomandibular joint and dental occlusion can also help.
+Dentists with experience in treating temporomandibular joint disorders and dental occlusion can also help.

 Snoring vs. Sleep Apnea